Meet our team.

 Erika Velazquez Alpern, CEO & Founder

-Erika oversees our agency and serves as the lead strategist for all of our clients (aka chief #fangirl because we're obsessed with everyone we work with.)
-Prior to launching Tactile, she was the VP of Marketing & Communications for the New Republic where she built the magazine's first marketing & communications department and helped the organization reach a wider, younger, more diverse audience.
-Prior to joining the New Republic, she led brand marketing for the Guardian and NewsCred.
+Erika is the point-of-contact for all of our clients.
+Think of her as your interim head of marketing and communications.
+Prior to launching Tactile, Erika was the VP of Marketing & Communications for the New Republic where she built the magazine's first marketing & communications department and helped the organization reach a wider, younger, more diverse audience.
+While at The New Republic, she launched creative campaigns for brands like Casper, SquareSpace, Center for American Progress, and more.
+Prior to joining The New Republic, she led brand marketing for the Guardian and NewsCred.
 Before that, she led an artist program for AOL – leading partnerships and campaigns with New Museum, Northside Media, Tumblr, The Whitney – AND served as their brand manager across their media properties (yay two jobs in one!) working on brands like MAKERS, Huffpost, TechCrunch, StyleList, and more.

 Jen Rudy, Director